puppetlabs/relay-workflows/elbv2-delete-empty-loadbalancers/README.md

 - An AWS account.
 - An AWS IAM user with permissions to list and delete ELBv2 load balancers (if not run in dry run mode).
-- One or more running ELBv2 load balancers that are empty (no targets).
+- One or more ELBv2 load balancers that are empty (no targets).

 ## Run the workflow